Cognex-ID/phonegap-manateeworks-v3/README.md

 /src/pages/home folder
 ```

-We want to modify the **home.html** file, and add a button and a text input (which will show the result) and the home.ts file which will handle the control of the scanner.
-These files have been copied in the examples folder when you added our plugin.
+We want to modify the **home.html** file, and add a button and a text input (which will show the result) and the **home.ts** file which will handle the control of the scanner.
-Copy the files to your `/src/pages/home folder`.

 Important thing to notice is the addition of the